kduma-archive/guzzle/UPGRADING.md

 Messages no longer have references to their counterparts (i.e., a request no longer has a reference to it's response, and a response no loger has a reference to its request).
-This association is now managed through a `GuzzleHttp\Adapter\TransactionInterface` object.
+This association is now managed through a `GuzzleHttp5\Adapter\TransactionInterface` object.
 You can get references to these transaction objects using request events that are emitted over the lifecycle of a request.

 #### Requests with a body

-- `GuzzleHttp\Message\EntityEnclosingRequest` and
+- `GuzzleHttp5\Message\EntityEnclosingRequest` and
-  `GuzzleHttp\Message\EntityEnclosingRequestInterface` have been removed.
-The separation between requests that contain a body and requests that do not contain a body has been removed, and now `GuzzleHttp\Message\RequestInterface` handles both use cases.
+  `GuzzleHttp5\Message\EntityEnclosingRequestInterface` have been removed.
+The separation between requests that contain a body and requests that do not contain a body has been removed, and now `GuzzleHttp5\Message\RequestInterface` handles both use cases.
-- Any method that previously accepts a `GuzzleHttp\Response` object now accept a `GuzzleHttp\Message\ResponseInterface`.
+- Any method that previously accepts a `GuzzleHttp5\Response` object now accept a `GuzzleHttp5\Message\ResponseInterface`.
-- `GuzzleHttp\Message\RequestFactoryInterface` has been renamed to
+- `GuzzleHttp5\Message\RequestFactoryInterface` has been renamed to
-  `GuzzleHttp\Message\MessageFactoryInterface`.
-This interface is used to create both requests and responses and is implemented in `GuzzleHttp\Message\MessageFactory`.
+  `GuzzleHttp5\Message\MessageFactoryInterface`.
+This interface is used to create both requests and responses and is implemented in `GuzzleHttp5\Message\MessageFactory`.
 - POST field and file methods have been removed from the request object.
-You must now use the methods made available to `GuzzleHttp\Post\PostBodyInterface` to control the format of a POST body.
-Requests that are created using a standard `GuzzleHttp\Message\MessageFactoryInterface` will automatically use a `GuzzleHttp\Post\PostBody` body if the body was passed as an array or if the method is POST and no body is provided.
+You must now use the methods made available to `GuzzleHttp5\Post\PostBodyInterface` to control the format of a POST body.
+Requests that are created using a standard `GuzzleHttp5\Message\MessageFactoryInterface` will automatically use a `GuzzleHttp5\Post\PostBody` body if the body was passed as an array or if the method is POST and no body is provided.

 ```php